-Missing woman’s vehicle found in Lancaster
+Missing woman’s vehicle found in Lancaster [updated: woman found alive]

 –

-4 comments for "Missing woman’s vehicle found in Lancaster"
+17 comments for "Missing woman’s vehicle found in Lancaster [updated: woman found alive]"

 Natalie says

-Note: UPDATE: Laura Lynn Stacy was found alive Wednesday, Jan.
-25, according to reports from the search scene.
-Read the updated story at: Missing woman found alive